Keyboard shortcuts

 }

-…and the update() operation will be easily migrated to the new logic discussed above as well, as it is largely a simplification with respect to its former implementation.
-There is just one new thing that we will need for GPU computing, which is the ability to report errors from GPU programs.
+On its side, the update() operation will be easily migrated to the new logic discussed above as well, as it is largely a simplification with respect to its former implementation:

 impl Concentrations {